-This project is recruiting majors of all kinds to investigate and document geologic hazards, sustainability, coastal impacts of hurricanes, and climate change.
+This project is recruiting majors of all kinds to investigate and document water resources, geologic hazards, sustainability, coastal impacts of hurricanes, and climate change.
 For the May 2019 program, students will spend twelve days visiting the Caribbean islands of Curacao and Puerto Rico.

 Students will choose (or develop) their own projects that aim at understanding larger Earth systems processes and the interactions between extreme weather events, coastal sustainability, public policy and economic development, and climate change.
 Students will conduct background research on their topic, related sustainability issues, and impacts on people and the environment.
 They will use their background research to develop a fieldwork collection plan to determine what data need to be collected during the trip to the Caribbean.
 Following the trip, students will analyze their data and produce final products aimed at sharing their research and experiences with other students.
 Projects can include field data collection as well as image collection using 360° and 3D cameras, GoPros, and an underwater ROV.
 Utilization of GIS is encouraged (but not required).

 You can expect to visit important cultural sites, explore beaches and national parks, snorkel beautiful nearshore reefs, and contribute to ongoing coastal science research.

 Check out some pictures from our last trip to Curacao (March 2018) and watch the video below made by a student on that trip!
 Blog posts from this trip and others can be found on our undergraduate research blog, We Probably Should Have Waterproofed That.

 More info on travel logistics and costs can be found on the course page on the Clemson Abroad webpage (click here to be directed).